Flavors of San Juan Premium PR Rum Tasting

 I didn’t finish all my rum in the first sipping round — so after I finished sampling all 5, I went back and compared.
 I found it really interesting to compare my first impressions of the rums to this second go round.
 Rums I thought I liked or were mellow, were less mellow after having tasted more aged rums!
 I think appreciation of quality comes from tasting and comparing, so this tour gives you the experience you need to really know quality rums.

-Afterwards, we each had our choice of 2 different appetizers to snack on while we relaxed and talked a little bit more about the rums, where to buy them, and the general prices of each of the products.
+Afterwards, we each had a yummy tapas/appetizers to snack on while we relaxed and talked a little bit more about the rums, where to buy them, and the general prices of each of the products.

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the folks at Flavors of San Juan were kind enough to offer us this tasting for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

-This tasting tour is offered Tuesday, Thursday, and Friday at 3pm.
-Reservations are required.
+This tasting tour is offered Tuesday 2:30pm, Thursday 9pm, Fraiday 2:30pm all at LOCAL TIME *not* ship time Reservations are required.

 The tasting tour is scheduled as a 1-hour tour.

 You can call Flavors of San Juan at (787) 964-2447 for more information.